subawocit/cs292f/README.md

 :bookmark_tabs: For further reading, please see: [final_report.pdf](/final_report.pdf)

 # Introduction
-Reconstructing images from brain activities could provide valuable insights into neural coding mechanisms.
+Reconstructing images from brain activity can provide valuable insights into neural coding mechanisms.

-Recent works in brain-to-image tasks often relied on having linear projections from fMRI features to pre-trained latent spaces, which may not fully capture the brain's nonlinear neural coding, or lacked comprehensive comparisons across various nonlinear architectures.
+Recent works in brain-to-image tasks sometimes relied on having linear projections from fMRI features to pre-trained latent spaces, which may not fully capture the brain's nonlinear neural coding.

 To address these gaps:
 - We explored nonlinear architectures (CNN, VAE, GCN) for brain-to-image decoding.
-- We incorporated LDM (Stable Diffusion) to reconstruct high-fidelity images from neural activities.
+- We incorporated LDM (Stable Diffusion) to reconstruct high-fidelity images from neural activity.

 # Methods
 ## Pipeline
-Inspired by [Takagi & Nishimoto, 2023](https://openaccess.thecvf.com/content/CVPR2023/papers/Takagi_High-Resolution_Image_Reconstruction_With_Latent_Diffusion_Models_From_Human_Brain_CVPR_2023_paper.pdf) and the fact that lower visual cortex is more relevant to low-level image features such as edges and higher visua cortex is associated with high-level semantic information, our reconstruction pipeline consists of two stages:
+Inspired by [Takagi & Nishimoto, 2023](https://openaccess.thecvf.com/content/CVPR2023/papers/Takagi_High-Resolution_Image_Reconstruction_With_Latent_Diffusion_Models_From_Human_Brain_CVPR_2023_paper.pdf) and the understanding that the lower visual cortex is more relevant to low-level image features (e.g., edges and colors) while the higher visual cortex is associated with high-level semantic information, our reconstruction pipeline consists of two stages:

 Stage 1:
-- Map *higher* visual cortex fMRI activities to CLIP latent text embeddings.
+- Map *higher* visual cortex fMRI activity to CLIP latent text embeddings.
-- Map *lower* visual cortex fMRI activities to VQ-VAE latent image embeddings.
+- Map *lower* visual cortex fMRI activity to VQ-VAE latent image embeddings.

 Stage 2:
 - Generate images using LDM (Stable Diffusion) conditioned on mapped latent text and image features